unevenlabs/helm-charts/stable/argo-cd/README.md

 Highlighted versions provide information about additional steps that should be performed by user when upgrading to newer version.

+### 5.35.0
+This version supports Kubernetes version `>=1.23.0-0`.
+The current supported version of Kubernetes is v1.24 or later and we align with Amazon EKS calendar, because many of AWS users and conservative approach.

+Please see more information about EoL: [Amazon EKS EoL][EKS EoL].

+### 5.31.0
+The manifests are now using [`tini` as entrypoint][tini], instead of `entrypoint.sh`.
+Until Argo CD v2.8, `entrypoint.sh` is retained for upgrade compatibility.
+This means that the deployment manifests have to be updated after upgrading to Argo CD v2.7, and before upgrading to Argo CD v2.8 later.
+In case the manifests are updated before moving to Argo CD v2.8, the containers will not be able to start.

 ### 5.24.0

 This versions adds additional global parameters for scheduling (`nodeSelector`, `tolerations`, `topologySpreadConstraints`).